-Cellulose insulation can be installed in both newly constructed homes as well as existing structures.
+Cellulose insulation can be installed in newly constructed homes and existing structures.
 The material can be installed following the loose-fill or blown-in insulation method; this is a method where the material used will be shredded or broken into smaller pieces/granules to achieve a fluffy appearance, and densely packed in different areas around the building, such as attics, walls, ceilings, crawl spaces, etc. One huge benefit of blown-in cellulose insulation is that it does not require an additional moisture barrier, which thereby brings down installation costs.

 Advantages of Cellulose

 One of the top reasons why cellulose is currently a widely preferred and used insulation materials is that it is environment-friendly.
 This is because, as mentioned earlier, the material is derived from reused and recycled materials that would otherwise get disposed in landfills.

 Blown-in cellulose, according to a report by Healthy Building Science, has low VOC (Volatile Organic Compound) levels – chemicals that are harmful to the environment and human health.
 In fact, the total VOC (TVOC) of this insulation type is known to be significantly lesser than what is permitted in GREENGUARD certified products.

 If you happen to live near a highway or railway tracks, or you generally prefer to be in a quieter environment, cellulose insulation would be the ideal choice for your home.
 Since the material is a lot denser than many other insulation materials, it has excellent soundproofing ability.